Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - Proof of a manager with at least 5 years of responsible escrow experience at each location during office hours

-- $625 application fee and $425 fee for each additional location
+- $625 application fee and a $425 fee for each additional location

 More information on licensing requirements for independent escrow companies in California can be accessed from the Additional Resources section of this page.

 Apply for a free bond quote today!
 Let our experts do all of the hard work for you so that you can focus on what matters most: running your business.